 - Access logs provide an audit trail for a system - Who can access the logs?
-Who can modify them? - Append-only logs provide guarantees against tampering using checksums and/or cryptographic signing - Bitcoin (and other cryptocurrencies) uses an append-only blockchain of cryptographically-signed transactions to preserve financial integrity - Demo: https://anders.com/blockchain/blockchain.html
+Who can modify them? - Encryption is useful here - Append-only logs provide guarantees against tampering using checksums and/or cryptographic signing - Bitcoin (and other cryptocurrencies) uses an append-only blockchain of cryptographically-signed transactions to preserve financial integrity - Demo: https://anders.com/blockchain/blockchain.html